ATTENTION: Unemployment insurance weekly requirements have changed. For more information, click here.

-Vocational Rehabilitation (VR) – Is This an Option for You?
+Vocational Rehabilitation (VR) – Is this an option for you?

 This state program helps people with disabilities find and keep a job.
 VR counselors work for either the Idaho Division of Vocational Rehabilitation or the Idaho Commission for the Blind and Visually Impaired.